Sho0pi/travel-blog/content/stories/japan/30-hours-in-the-best-island-in-japan/index.md

 - We stayed in: **Bears Stay Kumejima Eef Beach**
   - Very close to the Family Mart + Local resturant & bar
   - The rooms where very big
-  - No reception. all the check-in happend in front of a machine, so you cannot check in early
+  - No reception.
+All the check-in happend in front of a machine, so you cannot check in early
   - The cleaning lady was very nice and she gave us extra towels for the beach!